-On Thursday 5th June 2014 we held a free public talk on the 2014 story of the Peregrines at St George’s.
-The talk took place in the church itself, and was preceded by a Peregrine watch outside, which coincided with the same day that the juvs took their first flights.
-The talk consisted of contributions from Phil Riley, Jim Lonsdale and David Wood on different aspects of the project, and can now be viewed online.
+On Friday 2nd June 2017 at 7:00 p.m. we will hold a free public talk on the 2017 story of the Peregrines at St George’s.
+The talk will last an hour and will take place in the church itself, and will be preceded by a Peregrine watch outside, which will be close to the date that the juvs are expected to take their first flights.
+The talk will consist of contributions from Helen Hipperson, Dean Rea and David Wood on different aspects of the project.

 For those who want to know more about the Peregrines, and other species in the Sheffield area, the recently published SBSG Breeding Atlas contains details of how Peregrines have fared as a breeding species across our area in recent decades, and the 2012 SBSG annual report has an account of the first breeding success.
 Both can be purchased via the SBSG website.